 Sarah Breimann (MSc student) is looking at how the fatty acids and isotopic signatures in deep-sea fish differ between tissues and change as the animals grow.

 Giannina Hattich (MSc student) is investigating how fish farming activities affect the structure and metabolic functioning of benthic microbial communities.

 Main CE, Ruhl HA, Jones DOB, Yool A, Thornton B & Mayor DJ.
 (Submitted).
 Hydrocarbon contamination affects deep-sea benthic oxygen uptake and microbial community composition.

 Pond DW, Tarling GA & Mayor DJ.
-(Submitted).
+(Accepted).
 Hydrostatic pressure and temperature effects on the membranes of a seasonally migrating marine copepod.
+PLoS ONE.

 Mayor DJ, Sanders R, Giering SLC & Anderson TR.
 (In Press).
 Microbial gardening in the ocean's twilight zone: Detritivorous metazoans benefit from fragmenting, rather than ingesting, sinking detritus.
 BioEssays. doi:10.1002/bies.201400100

 Giering SLC, Sanders R, Lampitt RS, Anderson TR, Tamburini C, Boutrif M, Zubkov M, Marsay CM, Henson SA, Saw K, Cook K & Mayor DJ.
 (2014) Reconciliation of the carbon budget in the ocean's twilight zone.
 Nature 507: 480-483. doi:10.1038/nature13123